-We observed a noticeable difference in the temporal trends of the derived maize phenology indicators before and after 2000 (Fig. 14).
-The temporal trends of derived phenology indicators, including v3 and maturity date of spring and summer maize before and after 2000, are notably different.
-For climate variables, the temperature within maize planting areas has a steeper upward trend (the slope is more than 0.5° C per decade) before 2000 than after 2000.
+We observed a noticeable difference in the temporal trends of the derived maize phenological indicators before and after 2000 (Fig. 14).
+The temporal trends of derived phenological indicators, including v3 and maturity date of spring and summer maize before and after 2000, are notably different.
+For climate variables, the temperature within maize planting areas has a steeper upward trend (the slope is more than 0.5 °C per decade) before 2000 than after 2000.
 The mean total precipitation shows different trends before and after 2000.
-It is worth noting that the precipitation within the spring maize producing area has a diverse and sharper tendency compared with that of the spring maize grown area.
-For phenological indicators, the changes in spring maize phenology mainly concentrated in the segments after 2000.
-The v3 date is advanced (-0.37 days per year), and the maturity date is delayed (0.38 days per year).
+It is worth noting that the precipitation within the spring maize producing area has a diverse and sharper tendency compared with that of the summer maize grown area.
+For phenological indicators, the changes in spring maize phenology are mainly concentrated in the segments after 2000.
+The v3 date is advanced $(-0.37 \,\mathrm{d}\,\mathrm{yr}^{-1})$ , and the maturity date is delayed $(0.38 \,\mathrm{d}\,\mathrm{yr}^{-1})$ .
 The v3 and maturity indicators of summer maize have an advanced tendency before 2000, while the maturity date is delayed after 2000.
-The annual dynamics of maize phenology indicators may be partly attributed to the rising temperature and annual variations of total precipitation.
-In this research, we did not consider the impact of other factors (such as photoperiod and genotype of maize) on the variations of maize phenology and the response of maize phenology and growth season duration to climate change was also not comprehensively considered.
+The annual dynamics of maize phenological indicators may be partly attributed